 The representative generally selects which of the two fee authorization processes to use.
 To use the fee agreement process, the representative must file a fee agreement before the date SSA makes the first favorable determination or decision the representative worked toward achieving.
 If the representative does not file an agreement before that date, SSA presumes he or she will either file a fee petition or waive a fee.
 If a representative elects the fee agreement process but SSA does not approve the agreement, either because it does not meet the statutory conditions described in HALLEX I-1-2-12 A. or an exception in HALLEX I-1-2-12 B. applies, and SSA upholds the disapproval of the agreement on administrative review (if applicable), the representative must file a fee petition if he or she wants to charge and collect a fee.

 Under the fee agreement process, SSA authorizes a fee based on a fee agreement between the claimant and the representative.
 A fee agreement is a written statement that the claimant and his or her appointed representative sign.
-The agreement specifies the fee the representative expects to charge and collect and the claimant expects to pay for services the representative provides in pursuing the claimant's benefit rights in proceedings before SSA.
+The agreement specifies the fee the representative expects to charge and collect and the claimant expects to pay for the representative's services in pursuing the claim(s).

 SSA will not approve a fee agreement filed after the date SSA makes the first favorable determination or decision on the claim.
 For claims at the initial or reconsideration level, the date of the notice to the claimant is the controlling date.
-For claims decided at the hearing or Appeals Council levels, the date of the Administrative Law Judge (ALJ) or Appeals Council (AC) decision is controlling.
+For claims decided at the hearing or AC levels, the date of the hearing or AC decision is controlling.